shreshthkr/attryb_assignment/README.md

  # Features:
   - User can Signup & Login
   - User can filter and sort the data
-  - Dealer can log in and Signup
+  - Dealer can log in and signup
   - Dealer can add Inventory
   - Dealer can update and delete data